CsillaFarkas/ParetoPick-R/README.md

 ## Workflow
 * General
   * declutter app by removal of items that can instead be hovered (what could be moved there? --- unit, especially also in visualisation tab)
-  * AHP needs another visualisation - maybe each pair in different tab?
+  * AHP needs another visualisation - each pair in different tab - only show results if inconsistency acceptable
   * convert_optain requires some failsafe controls for empty values

 * Visualising tab:
   * status quo plotted in the right color
   * tables are not super clear - add unit and show when hovered

 * Analysis tab
   * HTML download for measure implementation maps
   * no replotting when table is touched, that is so annoying

 * AHP
   * more reasonable representation of variables across different scales - we will need to test that with different datasets (currently just multiplied by 1000 if <0.005)
-  * can some of the crowded labels only be shown when hovered?
-  * add the option for rounding labels on sliders (potentially with decimals)
+  * keep ticks and remove labels on top (probably obsolete with restructure)